 SAP is another large software company with thousands of employees in 60 countries.
 They have developers based in Germany, China, Israel, India, and the USA.
 Each area has unique narrow expertise, so managers engage specialists from around the globe to assemble full-fledged virtual teams.

-According to SAP, “virtual trust” is one of the most important aspects when it comes to managing a remote workforce.
+According to SAP, “virtual trust” is one of the most important aspects on how to maintain staff moral in a remote work.
 To leverage it, the enterprise advises assimilating new team members by introducing them via weekly calls and team–building activities.
 SAP even launched a training program that included online learning, coaching sessions, conferences, and briefings.

 Globality is an American IT product company that develops a revolutionary AI platform which matches businesses with the best suppliers.
 Having offices in the UK and US, Globality decided to assemble a virtual team in Eastern Europe with the help of Alcor.
 The company has 250+ employees in total, with 20+ developers in Eastern European locations who value the opportunity to work remotely (and not waste time commuting).